rapidsai/rapids-examples/cuBERT_topic_modelling/README.md

 `cuBERTopic` runs on `cudf` and `cuml` which can be installed using instructions[here](https://rapids.ai/start.html) and `cupy` which can be installed using instructions [here](https://docs.cupy.dev/en/stable/install.html)

-After installing the dependencies, clone the repository and you can now use `cuBERTopic`!
+After installing the dependencies, clone the repository and run `pip install -e .` from the root directory.

+Now you can do `import cuBERTopic` and you're good to go!

 ## Quick Start